31 Perennial Flowers For Shaded Gardens With Limited Sun

 Corydalis has a number of different varieties, each of them shade-friendly.

-Corydalis is very versatile, and it comes in several varieties that are usually under a foot tall.
-It can grow in small clumps, or as a groundcover, thanks to its tendency to spread.
-Slender, horn-shaped flowers come in several colors including yellow, purple, white, and blue.
+Corydalis is very versatile, and comes in several varieties that usually grow under a foot tall.
+It grows in small clumps, or as a groundcover thanks to its tendency to spread.
+Slender, tubular-shaped flowers bloom in several colors from species to species, including yellow, purple, white, and blue.

 Deadnettle